 - Improved reading levels

-All students grow when schools include SEN students in a mainstream environment.
-A mixture of mainstream and SEN students in a school teaches all pupils to be mindful of the needs and requirements of those around them, and allows for all pupils to make friends with children with a range of abilities and needs and from a variety of backgrounds.
+All students grow when schools include students with SEN in a mainstream environment.
+A mixture of mainstream and students with SEN in a school teaches all pupils to be mindful of the needs and requirements of those around them, and allows for all pupils to make friends with children with a range of abilities and needs and from a variety of backgrounds.

 SEN inclusion works well when staff are well-trained in the specific needs of the students they are to teach.
 This often involves working with parents, who know their children best, as well as outside agencies who can help assess student need and devise plans to help meet this.
 Where inclusion has not been as successful, it has often been down to a lack of training for teaching staff, who have usually had little in the way of specific SEN input during their teacher training.

 There can be a tendency amongst some school staff to view inclusion as meaning that all students should be treated equally.
 This clearly fails to recognise that students with SEN will need adjustments for their specific needs, in order to have equality of opportunity.
 The issue is, though, how do you ‘get it right’ if you have little opportunity for training?
 Proper training requires more investment.

 In Madrid there exists a (very) small number of schools that offer a personalized style of education in smaller classes allowing the teacher to provide the level of support needed for children with SEN or disabilities.

 The bad news is there are very few schools who offer this level of support which I know from first hand experience.
 Whilst in theory almost all international schools describe their school as inclusive, in practice it is not like that.